 Let’s raise a generation of children who are not afraid to take God at His word and change the world for Him.

 Joy grew up in in Lincoln, in the East of England.
 Since the age of 18, she has had over 20 homes, living in Ukraine, Russia and now back in the UK.
-All of this travelling has given her a heart for missions, which continues in her work teaching English to refugees and asylum seekers.
+All of this travelling has given her a heart for missions, which continued in her work teaching English to refugees and asylum seekers.
 She has recently returned to Lincoln with her husband and 2 teenage children, where she now works with Acts Trust empowering people to get out of poverty.